ovidiuborze22/forum-master/README.md

-# Reddit Clone
+# Forum Web Application

 ## Description

-[App] Creating a near identical clone of the famous social media website, Reddit
+[Web Application] The link to the hosted web application

-> See it live on [optimistictrousers.github.io/reddit-clone](https://optimistictrousers.github.io/reddit-clone/)
+> See it live on [ovidiuborze22.github.io/forum-master](https://ovidiuborze22.github.io/forum-master/)
 > Or clone repo, cd into repo, then run "npm run start"

 ## Purpose